ducarrenho/package-template/README.md

-# package-template
+# image_processing

 Description.
-The package package-template is used to:
+The package image_processing is used to:
 	- processing:
 		- histogram matching
 		- structural similarity